-- Priority placed on reducing consumption of resources and energy; recycling; long product life; reduction in use of harmful substances; reduction and simplified processing of waste; disclosure of material information. - Anticipation of emerging environmental issues and regulations in each country, and development of Nikon standards that take the characteristics of our products into account. - Formulated after thorough discussion among product development teams, material engineers and other related personnel. - Make product assessment mandatory in design reviews and related phases of product development sequences, with procedures and standards clearly defined. - Continuous revision through item addition and improvement; Version 4 is currently in use. - Vigilance in product improvement from one model to the next. - Support designers by building and maintaining an environmental database of material information (eco-glass, flame retardants, etc.), explanatory text and documentation.
+- Priority placed on reducing consumption of resources and energy, recycling, long product life, reduction in use of hazardous substances, reduction and simplified processing of waste; disclosure of material information. - Anticipation of emerging environmental issues and regulations in each country, and development of Nikon standards that take the characteristics of our products into account. - Formulated after thorough discussion among product development teams, material engineers and other related personnel. - Make product assessment mandatory in design reviews and related phases of product development sequences, with procedures and standards clearly defined. - Vigilance in product improvement from one model to the next. - Support designers by building and maintaining an environmental database of material information (Eco-glass, plastics, surface-treatment materials, bonding agents, etc.), explanatory text and documentation.